nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 There is no need to save manually.

 ## Changing the save location
-Address book data are saved in a file called `addressbook.txt` in the project root folder.
+Task list data are saved in a file called `tasklist.txt` in the project root folder.
 You can change the location by specifying the file path as a program argument.<br>

 > The file name must end in `.txt` for it to be acceptable to the program.